Constraining Black Hole Parameters from Shadow and Inner-Shadow Morphology Considering Effects from Thick Disk Accretion Flows: Abstract

 \section{Abstract}

 We study the effects of emission geometry on the capability to constrain black hole parameters from measurements of the shadow and inner-shadow of a Reissner-Nordström black hole.
-We investigate the capability to constrain mass, charge, observer inclination, and emission co-latitude from images of black hole accretion flows that would arise from thick and thin accretion disks.
-We confirm previous studies that have shown that independent radii measurements of the shadow and inner-shadow can constrain black hole parameters if the viewing inclination is known, but find that it is only possible if the true emission geometry is also assumed.
-We study the constraining capabilities of the shadow and inner-shadow observations of \m87 and \sgra like systems within the context of the BHEX and NgEHT future observatories.
+We investigate constraints on mass, charge, observer inclination, and emission co-latitude made from measurements of these features, where we show that inner shadow asymmetry serves as a robust probe of observer inclination, and that measurements of inner-shadow size can be used to constrain charge and mass-to-distance ratio.
+However, we find that measurements from the size of the inner-shadow are systematically biased by emission geometry.
+Our results underscore the importance of considering geometric variation when modeling black hole accretion systems.
+We study the constraining capabilities of observations of \m87-like and \sgra-like systems within the context of the BHEX and ngEHT future observatories.